Teacher Appreciation Gift Ideas List

 A coffee card is a nice escape away from the little stresses of work.
 Keep in mind that this present should remain a token gift so do not go too extravagant on the dollar amount of the card.

-An instructor's gift should never look like a bribe for them to give your child good grades or other special treatment in the classroom.
+An instructor's gift should never look like a bribe for good grades or other special treatment in the classroom.
 Unless you are gifting a group item stay within a lower price range.
 Group gifts can naturally be acceptably larger.

 Hand Craft Items Can Also be a Great Gift